SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 The Monitoring Job Receiver can be configured to execute a script or command on the collector host.
 The standard output and error streams from that command will be collected as log record(s).

-:::important  Prefer purpose-built receivers to Monitoring Jobs.
-When available, prefer purpose-built receivers like `sqlquery` to monitoring jobs receiver.
+:::important Prefer purpose-built receivers to Monitoring Jobs When available, prefer purpose-built receivers like `sqlquery` to monitoring jobs receiver.
 This example monitoring job configuration runs SQL queries using the `psql` tool for demonstration purposes as it is well understood.
 :::